guico33/inkstream/project-roadmap.md

 ### Backend

+- [ ] **API Enhancements for Workflow History:**
+  - [ ] **New: List Workflows Endpoint (`/workflows`):** Create an API endpoint to list a user\'s past and ongoing workflows.
+This should include metadata like file name, status, creation date, workflow parameters used, and S3 paths to original and generated files.
+This will likely query DynamoDB.
+- [ ] **Data Storage for Workflow History (DynamoDB):**
+  - [ ] Update DynamoDB schema to store comprehensive workflow details: file metadata, user information, workflow status, parameters used (e.g., translation language, audio choice), and S3 paths to all relevant files (original, formatted text, translated text, audio).
+  - [ ] Implement efficient querying patterns for the `List Workflows Endpoint` (e.g., using a Global Secondary Index on user ID and timestamp).
 - [ ] **Monitoring & Alerting:**
   - [ ] Set up CloudWatch Dashboards for key metrics (Lambda invocations, errors, Step Function success/failure rates, API Gateway latency).
   - [ ] Configure CloudWatch Alarms for critical issues.